jim-schwoebel/pylicense/README.md

 * [3 clause BSD license](https://opensource.org/licenses/BSD-3-Clause)

 ## Feedback
-Any feedback on this repository is greatly appreciated.
+Any feedback this repository is greatly appreciated.
 * If you find something that is missing or doesn't work, please consider opening a [GitHub issue](https://github.com/jim-schwoebel/pylicense/issues).
+* If you want to learn more about voice computing, check out [Voice Computing in Python](https://github.com/jim-schwoebel/voicebook) book.
 * If you'd like to be mentored by someone on our team, check out the [Innovation Fellows Program](http://neurolex.ai/research).
 * If you want to talk to me directly, please send me an email @ js@neurolex.co.